canuckbear/firmware-toolkit/migrated/migrated/move_me/README.md

-lffs
+dft
 ====

-Linux Firmware From Scratch is an Experimentation project with LFS and Debian to build squashfs firmware targetting Raspberry PI, Beagle board and x86 VMs
+Debian Firmware Toolkit is an Experimentation project with LFS and Debian to build squashfs firmware targetting Raspberry PI, Beagle board and x86 VMs.

+It was originnaly named Linux Firmware From Scratch

 Build System description
 ========================

-The LFFS build system is in buildsystem subdirectory.
+The DFT build system is in buildsystem subdirectory.
 The following commands are available, and are described hereafter :

 * assemble_firmware
 * build_bootloader